José Vizcaíno

 José Luis Vizcaíno Pimental (born March 26, 1968) is a Dominican former professional baseball player.
 He was a backup infielder for most of his Major League Baseball (MLB) career.
 He, along with Darryl Strawberry and Ricky Ledée, are the only Major League Baseball players to have played for all four former and current New York teams—the New York Yankees, the New York Mets, the Los Angeles Dodgers, and the San Francisco Giants.
 With the Yankees, he won the 2000 World Series against the Mets.

-Early career
+Baseball career

 Los Angeles Dodgers (1989–1990)

 Vizcaíno made his debut with the Dodgers as a late-season call-up in 1989, where he played five games at shortstop for them to conclude the season.
 In 1990, he was again called up late, playing in 37 games and where he hit a respectable .275.
 Despite his play, he was traded to the Chicago Cubs on December 14, 1990.